QuentinRougemont/treemix_workflow/README.md

 WARNING:
 read carefully treemix manual and edit script depending on the options you want to use

+If you don't have your input in treeemix format, then you can use `01.scripts/utility_scripts/00.vcf_to_treemix.sh` which is a simplified script to convert a vcf file into treemix input file

 ## To do:

 fill this README